-If you have been severely injured in an accident in which the trucker or trucking company is at fault, MPJ Law Firm may be able to negotiate a fair settlement on your behalf without ever taking your case to court.
+If you have been severely injured in an accident in which the trucker or trucking company is at fault, MPJ Law Firm may be able to negotiate a fair settlement on your behalf with a truck injury attorney without ever taking your case to court.
 If the opposing party makes such an agreement impossible, however, we are fully prepared to vigorously defend your rights through litigation.

 Compensation for Personal Injuries